mkwjoh004uct/A-Time-Sensitive-network-Switch-Implementation-using-P4/README.md

 + `./send.py 10.1.2.8 “Implementing TSN switch using P4 has been fun” --dst_id 2`
 + `./send.py 10.1.3.9 “It’s even better when your supervisor is Dr JM” --dst_id 3`

-With tunneing, the destination address is not relevant because this is not IP routing but packets are forwarded based on the customed tunnel header.
+With tunneing, the destination address is not relevant because this is not IP routing but packets are forwarded based on the customized tunnel header IDs.

 ## P4Runtime-Controlled TSN Network